Fake BIOS Setup

 🧩 Firmware Writers’ Room

-Invite friends to invent ridiculous patch notes for each tab (“Enabled Cat Detection Protocol,” “Raised Turbo Voltage to 88 mph”).
+Invite friends to invent fictional patch notes for each tab (“Enabled Cat Detection Protocol,” “Raised Turbo Voltage to 88 mph”).
 Read them aloud while pretending to toggle the settings, then archive the funniest entries in a binder near the setup.
-The improv session keeps observers engaged long after the initial gasp.
+The improv session keeps observers engaged long after the initial reaction.

 ❓ FAQ